MIROC-DOC/model_description/md_en/d-summ.md

 $$

-### Correction for conservation of mass
+### Correction for conservation of mass.

 The spectral method is not used,
-The global integration of the $\pi = \ln p_S$ is preserved except for rounding errors, The conservation of the mass, i.e. the global integration of $p_S$, is not guaranteed.
+The global integration of the $\pi = \ln p_S$ is preserved except for rounding errors, The conservation of the mass, i.e., the global integration of $p_S$, is not guaranteed.
-Also, with the expiration of the spectral wavenumber, the Negative values of the grid points of water vapor are sometimes observed.
+Also, as the spectral wavenumber expires, it is not possible to preserve the global integration of $p_S$, Negative values of the grid points of water vapor are sometimes observed.
-For these reasons ,
+For these reasons,
-Let the mass of dry air and water vapor, the mass of cloud water be preserved, In addition, corrections are made to remove areas with negative water vapor content.
+Let the mass of dry air and water vapor, the mass of cloud water be preserved, Furthermore, corrections are made to remove the negative water vapor content in the region.

-First, at the beginning of the mechanics calculation, `MODULE:[FIXMAS]`, Calculate global integrals $M_q, M_l$ for each component of water vapor and cloud water.
+First, at the beginning of the dynamics calculation, `MODULE:[FIXMAS]` is added, Global integrals of water vapor and cloud water are calculated for $M_q, M_l$.

 $$
   M_q^0  =  \sum_{ijk} q p_S  \Delta\lambda_i w_j \Delta\sigma_k  \\
   M_l^0  =  \sum_{ijk} l p_S  \Delta\lambda_i w_j \Delta\sigma_k
 $$

-Also, in the first step of the calculation
-Calculate and memorize dry mass $M_d$.
+In the first step of the calculation, the global integrals of Calculate and memorize dry mass $M_d$.

 $$